From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Methods

 \subsection{Model-aware Graph Contrastive Learning (MGCL)}

-We now extend the graphon mixture framework to contrastive learning.
+We now extend the graphon mixture framework to contrastive learning, providing a second example of how incorporating underlying generative models can improve downstream learning in an unsupervised setting.
 Given an unlabeled dataset of graphs $\mathcal{D}=\{G_t\}_{t=1}^T$, we first apply the operator $\Phi$ (Section~\ref{subsec:3.1}) to obtain the graphon mixture $\{\hat{W}_1, \dots, \hat{W}_K\}$ along with the assignment $\pi$ that maps each graph $G_t$ to its generating graphon $\hat{W}_{\pi(G_t)}$.
 This mapping benefits contrastive learning in two key ways: (1) it enables a principled graphon-aware augmentation strategy that generates meaningful positive pairs, and (2) it supports a model-aware loss function.

 \paragraph{Graphon-aware augmentation.} For each cluster $k$, the estimated graphon $\hat{W}_k$ characterizes the generative distribution of graphs in that cluster.
 We use this distribution to design a graphon-informed augmentation procedure.
 Given a graph $G_t$ with adjacency matrix $\bbA_t$ that belongs to cluster $C_t$, we randomly select a subset $E_{\text{sel}}$ of $r\%$ of all node pairs.
 For each selected pair $(i,j) \in E_{\text{sel}}$, the corresponding adjacency entry is resampled according to the probability given by the cluster’s graphon: